sheikhmohdnazmulhasan/sheikhmohdnazmulhasan/README.md

 <!-- ## Hi there <img src="assets/hello.gif" width="28px" alt="hi"> I'm Sheikh -->

-A Full Stack Web Application Developer enthusiastic about identifying developer challenges and creating npm packages that simplify development while supporting the community.
+A Full Stack Web Application Developer enthusiastic about identifying developer challenges and creating npm packages, browser extensions, and VSCode extensions that simplify development and support the community.

-Currently focus on AI automation and agentic workflows, helping businesses save time and reduce costs by eliminating repetitive tasks.
+Currently focused on AI automation and agentic workflows, helping businesses save time and reduce costs by eliminating repetitive tasks.

 <!-- :coffee: &emsp;Connect with me